vvvv/The-Gray-Book/reference/getting-started/cc/introduction-for-creative-coders.md

 ### Use familiar techniques

-VL (the language used in vvvv) is not your ordinary visual language where you only can work with readymade, but hard to extend blocks: It comes with loops and if-regions, allows for recursions and allows you to define and instantiate your own datatypes, even generic ones.
+VL (the language used in vvvv) is not your ordinary visual language where you only can work with readymade, but hard to extend blocks: It comes with loops and if-regions, allows for recursions and lets you define and instantiate your own datatypes, even generic ones.
 You can use delegates, observables and execute parts of your program asynchronously.
 All without writing a single line of code.

 ### Write your own nodes